MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ConnectingThirdParty.md

 ## Set up DoubleVerify

 You must be an existing DoubleVerify customer to enable this measurement partner for your campaigns.
-Your DoubleVerify account and Microsoft Advertising account must be linked with a one-time code (or “link token”) generated in [DoubleVerify's Pinnacle platform](https://pinnacle.doubleverify.com/login) and saved in your Microsoft Advertising account.
+Your DoubleVerify account and Microsoft Advertising account must be linked with a one-time code (or â€œlink tokenâ€) generated in [DoubleVerify's Pinnacle platform](https://pinnacle.doubleverify.com/login) and saved in your Microsoft Advertising account.

 - **Generate a link token for your Microsoft Advertising account**